-- 1. Student enrollment agreements for educational service shall comply with the provisions of § 23-64-126(1), C.R.S., be fully completed, dated and signed by the student and by an authorized representative of the school prior to the time instruction begins. - 2.
-The school shall retain a copy of the student enrollment agreement and one copy shall be delivered to the student at the time of execution or by return mail when solicited by mail. - 3.
-The student enrollment agreement shall include information that will clearly and completely define the terms of the agreement between the student and the school, including at least the following: - a.
-The name and address of the school and the student. - The title of the educational service, date training is to begin, and the number of contact/credit hours or units of instruction or lessons for which enrolled.
-Enrollment Agreements shall indicate that credit hours are semester or quarter credit hours. - c.
+- 1. Student enrollment agreements for educational service shall comply with the provisions of § 23-64-126(1), C.R.S., be fully completed, dated, and signed by the student and by an authorized representative of the school prior to the time instruction begins. - The school shall retain a copy of the student enrollment agreement and one copy shall be delivered to the student at the time of execution or by return mail when solicited by mail. - The student enrollment agreement shall include information that will clearly and completely define the terms of the agreement between the student and the school, including at least the following: - a.
+The name and address of the school and the student. - b.
+The title of the educational service, date training is to begin, and the number of contact/credit hours or units of instruction or lessons for which enrolled.

+Enrollment Agreements shall indicate that credit hours are semester or quarter credit hours.

+- c.
 The total costs incurred by the student in order to complete the training.
 Such costs shall be itemized and shall include tuition, all fees, books, supplies where appropriate and all other expenses necessary to complete the training.
 The student enrollment agreement shall outline the method of payment or the payment schedule. - d.
-The school's refund policy, including the method of determining the official date of termination, displayed in a type-size no smaller than that used to meet any other requirements of this section.
+The school's refund policy, including the method of determining the official date of termination, displayed in a type-size no smaller than that used to meet any other requirements of this section. - e.

-- e.
 A statement acknowledging receipt of a current/approved copy of the school catalog (including addenda) and student enrollment agreement by the student. - f.
-A statement that students may file complaints online directly with the Division and that there is a two-year limitation from the date the student discontinues his/her training at the school on filing a complaint with the Division. - g.
-The complaint policy shall be displayed in a type-size no smaller than that used to meet any other requirements of this section and must precede any other grievance/complaints policies referenced. - 4.
+A statement that students may file complaints online directly with the Division within two years from the student's last date of attendance.
+A statement that informs the student that they or their guardian may file complaints in writing with the Board through the Division's established process within two years after the student's last date of attendance at the school, or at any time prior to the commencement of training. - (1) This section shall include the web address and phone number for the Division of Private Occupational Schools. - (2) The complaint policy shall be displayed in a type-size no smaller than that used to meet any other requirements of this section. - g.
+The complaint policy shall be displayed in a type-size no smaller than that used to meet any other requirements of this section and must precede any other grievance/complaints policies referenced. - h.
+In-state schools shall use a statement printed in the enrollment agreement to read, "Approved and Regulated by the Colorado Department of Higher Education, Private Occupational School Board."
+Out-of-state schools shall use a statement printed in the enrollment agreement to read, "Agents approved by the Colorado Department of Higher Education, Private Occupational School Board." - 4.
 Student enrollment agreements must reflect and be consistent with the school catalog in effect at the time of enrollment.
 Any changes to approved student enrollment agreements, including addenda, shall be submitted to the Division for review.
 The school will not print or distribute the new student enrollment agreement prior to confirmation of review by the Division.
-It is the responsibility of each school to ensure that student enrollment agreements, including addenda, are in compliance with Rules and The Act. - 5.
-Student enrollment agreements shall reflect minimum admission(s) requirements as outlined in the school catalog.
+It is the responsibility of each school to ensure that student enrollment agreements, including addenda, are in compliance with Rules and The Act. - Student enrollment agreements shall reflect minimum admission(s) requirements as outlined in the school catalog.